Mickeyrourkeske/rpi_ws281x_java/README.md

 # RPi Library for ws2812

-This is a fork of [tobyweston/unicorn-hat]https://github.com/tobyweston/unicorn-hat
+This is a based on [tobyweston/unicorn-hat](https://github.com/tobyweston/unicorn-hat)

 Gives low-level access to led strip ws2812